AhmedBadary/AhmedBadary.github.io/content/research/dl/theory/regularization.md

 4. **Regularization and Data Domains in DL - A Practical Motivation:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents14}
     Most applications of DL are to domains where the true data-generating process is almost certainly outside the model family (hypothesis space).
 Deep learning algorithms are typically applied to extremely complicated domains such as images, audio sequences and text, for which the true generation process essentially involves simulating the entire universe.

-    Thus, controlling the complexity of the mdoel is not a simple matter of finding the model of the right size, with the right number of parameters; instead, the best fitting model (wrt. generalization error) is a large model that has been regularized appropriately.
+    Thus, controlling the complexity of the model is not a simple matter of finding the model of the right size, with the right number of parameters; instead, the best fitting model (wrt. generalization error) is a large model that has been regularized appropriately.

 [^1]: Where we (Hadamard) define __Well-Posed Problems__ as having the properties (1) A Solution Exists (2) It is Unique (3) It's behavior changes continuously with the initial conditions.